huggingface/transformers/docs/source/main_classes/callback.rst

 By default a :class:`~transformers.Trainer` will use the following callbacks:

 - :class:`~transformers.DefaultFlowCallback` which handles the default behavior for logging, saving and evaluation.
-- :class:`~transformers.PrinterCallback` or :class:`~transformers.ProrgressCallback` to display progress and print the logs (the first one is used if you deactivate tqdm through the :class:`~transformers.TrainingArguments`, otherwise it's the second one).
+- :class:`~transformers.PrinterCallback` or :class:`~transformers.ProgressCallback` to display progress and print the logs (the first one is used if you deactivate tqdm through the :class:`~transformers.TrainingArguments`, otherwise it's the second one).
 - :class:`~transformers.integrations.TensorBoardCallback` if tensorboard is accessible (either through PyTorch >= 1.4